Can I vote absentee? Connecticut has strict laws regarding who can vote absentee.

 If you answered yes to any of the above questions, you are eligible to vote absentee.

-- If you have a permanent disability, you may be eligible to apply for a permanent absentee ballot.
-Contact your local Town Clerk for details.
+If you have a permanent disability, you may be eligible to apply for a permanent absentee ballot.
+See below for details.

 Who can download an application for absentee ballot?
 An application for absentee ballot may be downloaded by an individual for: